WhatTheZBot/IDK/CONTRIBUTING.md

 ### Commit Messages

 Use clear and descriptive commit messages.
-Examples:

 ## 3. Legal Terms

 By submitting a contribution, you represent and warrant that:

-- It is your original work, or you have sufficient rights to submit it.
+- It is your original work.
 - You grant the Mr Niftyfire Website maintainers the right to use, modify, and distribute it under the [MIT license](./LICENSE.md); and
 - If your contribution includes third-party material, it must be MIT-compatible and properly attributed.